Thinkwise/docs/docs/sf/dev_process.md

 ![](assets/sf/image10_20192.png)
 *Process analysis - Requirements*

-### Specification roles

-The *Specification analysis* role can be used to manage all specifications in the Software Factory.

-The *Specification review* role can be granted to stakeholders, allowing them read-only access to the specifications.
-Stakeholders can participate in discussions regarding requirements and can change the *specification* state and *acceptance* state of requirements.

-The *Specification review* role can access the Software Factory via a Web GUI.

 ## Projects

 Application development in the Software Factory is done on a project basis, with every project containing one or more project versions.